Types of Authentication

 Here at SIGNiX, we offer a variety of ways to verify a signer's identity before they can place their signature on the documents they have been sent.

 We call these options authentication methods, and you must always choose one method for each of your signers on a transaction.
-By default, the system selects the first method in the list, and if you need something different, then you must choose the appropriate option for your situation.
+By default, the drop-down menu will appear blank at first, so that the submitter can make a choice as to which option they require for the transaction being created.

 These authentication methods can be strict when it comes to security, so please make sure you select the one that best meets your company's needs.